Ein Blog von David Pühler

 The troop withdrawal became as messy as it could in August, with the U.S. defending its last position: Kabul Airport, where 13 more Service members have been killed in an attack at a checkpoint outside the airport.
 Also, thousands of people including non military personnel from countries such as Afghanistan, Germany, Canada, Great Britain, etc. were evacuated at Kabul Airport while being protected by U.S. soldiers.

 All in all this twenty year was was a complete disaster for the American government costing their activities about $2 trillion USD.
 What we also mustn’t forget are all the service members being killed, 2,448 and 1,114 more including military personnel from NATO countries.
-Also around 47,000 civilians have lost their lives during the Afghan war as well as 51,191 Taliban and other opposition fighters.
-(Bild 6)
+Additionally, around 47,000 civilians have lost their lives as well as 51,191 Taliban and other opposition fighters during the Afghan war.

 Another important part in the Afghan war were close air support kills, which were fulfilled by the Attack helicopters, Fighter jets, and the newer Drones such as the General Atomics MQ-9 (Reaper Drone).
 Those drones have proven to be very beneficial for the U.S. government in Afghanistan and Iraq.

 - 4,126-10,076 people killed in total

 - An ethics teacher in the HTL Rennweg in Vienna on the war:“It was clear that a government like the US couldn’t win in Afghanistan, after examples like Iraq and Vietnam which had gone bad.
 I think it has something to do with politics.
 America is obviously losing its power and it was a disaster for both the EU and America and other NATO states who participated.
 China was clever enough to accept Afghanistan as a country and use their resources.
 So basically, you can’t split religion and violence. ”